-Baptism is water joined with the Word of God (Ephesians 5:25-27), administered in the name of the Triune God (Matthew 28:19) (or Jesus, see Acts 10:47-48) by sprinkling, pouring (Ezekiel 36:25), or immersion (Acts 8:36-38).
-In baptism, God makes us born again (John 3:3-5), forgives us all our sins (Acts 2:38), and gives us eternal life (Romans 6:3-5).
-It is entirely a work of God (Titus 3:4-6) and only effective so long as the recipient has faith in Christ (Galatians 3:26-27).
+Baptism is water joined with the Word of God (Ephesians 5:25–27), administered in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19), by sprinkling, pouring (Ezekiel 36:25), or immersion (Acts 8:36–38).
+In baptism, God makes us born again (John 3:3–5), forgives us all our sins (Acts 2:38), and gives us eternal life (Romans 6:3–5).
+It is entirely a work of God (Titus 3:4–6) and only effective so long as the recipient has faith in Christ (Galatians 3:26–27).
 Christian parents may baptise their infant children if they will raise them in the faith (Acts 2:39).
-Once baptised, Christians should not be re-baptised (Ephesians 4:4-6) unless they were baptised in a cult, which is a false baptism.
+Once baptised, Christians should not be re-baptised (Ephesians 4:4–6) unless they were baptised in a cult, which is a false baptism.

 The true church is the universal body of all true Christian believers anywhere they are (Colossians 1:24; Ephesians 1:20–23; Romans 12:4–5; 1 Corinthians 12:27).
 It is not one single denomination, religious group, or organisation.
 Jesus Christ has protected his church from completely losing the true gospel (Matthew 16:18), and the Holy Spirit continues to bring new members into the house of God through the preaching of the Word and the administration of the sacraments.

-The Apostles’ Creed, the Nicene Creed, the Athanasian Creed, and the Book of Concord correctly summarise the holy catholic (Christian) and apostolic faith.
+The Apostles’ Creed, Nicene Creed, Athanasian Creed, and Book of Concord correctly summarise the one holy catholic (Christian) and apostolic faith.

 Deity of Christ